-He got no further than that as Moore shook her head, “That won’t be an issue Mr. President.
+He got no further than that as Moore shook her head, “That won’t be an issue, Mr. President.
 She’s a former pupil of mine, yes, as are many other Human Federation Space Force officers.”
 She noticed how the president winced at her using the full title of their enemy.
 “It’s something we’re all going to have to come to terms with.
 This war has split apart families, friends, and even spouses in some cases.
 But that won’t distract me from doing my duty to the Fleet.
 If I can’t be trusted to do my duty then I’ll tender my resignation right now.
 Mine probably won’t be the last.”

-The president waited ten seconds before he said, “No admiral,” he shook his head, “that won’t be necessary.
+The president waited ten seconds before he said, “No Admiral,” he shook his head, “that won’t be necessary.
 You have my full faith and the faith of our Congress.”

-“Thank you sir.
-I sided with our people because I thought we know better on how to govern ourselves; that the individual states of humanity know themselves better than those who live decadently on Earth.
+“Thank you, sir.
+I sided with our people because I thought we know better on how to govern ourselves; that the individual states of Humanity know themselves better than those who live decadently on Earth.
 I was born and raised in the Colonies and they are my home.
 I will defend it until the day I die.”
 She paused.
 “We also have another issue, a major issue in the ranks.”

 “Oh?”
 John asked.
 “What is it?”

 “It’s something that relates to what you said before, the part where you said that perhaps we are too blinded by our hate.”
-John looked to her.
+John looked at her.
 “I found out through some people in my fleet that the XO on the ACS Thomas Jefferson, Lieutenant Commander Thomas Brady, looked away and even encouraged his crew to mistreat some of the POWs that we took after the battle.
 I investigated the situation during our voyage home in which ten POWs were beaten rather harshly.
 Some of them were beaten within an inch of their lives.
-He appeared before a formal captain’s board and it’s their recommendation that he be court martialed.”
+He appeared before a formal captain’s board and it’s their recommendation that he be court-martialed.”